1. How old were you when you wrote your first story?

 No – I love drawing and painting but I’m not a trained illustrator.
 I do draw a ‘map’ of each book when I am creating it, though, so I can see how many pages I’ll need.
 This also helps me think about what will happen on each page.

 My favourite picture book is The Tiger Who Came to Tea by Judith Kerr – although it was written many years ago it is still fresh, funny and original.
 As a child, I was very fond of the Milly Molly Mandy books, which you can still get today, and the Miffy books because I liked the style of the illustrations.
 My favourite older children’s author is Geraldine McCaughrean, because her language is poetic and beautiful.

 5. Do you write other things?

-I write websites and brochures for companies as well as children’s books.
-I help and advise other writers through a literary consultancy called Cornerstones and I work a few days a week at a fantastic children’s charity called Action Medical Research.
+I write materials for companies as well as children’s books, and stories for adults too.
+I help other writers through a literary consultancy called Cornerstones and I work a few days a week at a fantastic children’s charity called Action Medical Research.
 My work there involves lots of writing, too.

 I recently went back to school and have been writing some giant essays!
 I took a Masters Degree in Creative Writing at Chichester University.
 I made some wonderful writer friends and I enjoyed it so much that I decided to follow it up with a PhD at Southampton University.
-For this, I’m writing a novel for young readers, and did lots of thinking about how maps work in children’s books, making lots of notes and drew many pictures.
+For this, I wrote a novel for young readers, and did lots of thinking about how maps work in children’s books.
+I made lots of notes and drew many pictures.
 My project was inspired by my love of made-up worlds (especially villages).
 This sort of independent study is called a doctorate.
 Now I am technically a doctor (but not the medical sort!)